invoice-observer/.github/profile/README.md

 # invoice-observer and its applications

-The invoice-observer bounded context (in terms of DDD) corresponds to the Invoice Observer, an invoice management monitoring subdomain, usually a part of reporting or audit system.
+The invoice-observer bounded context (in terms of DDD) corresponds to the Invoice Observer subdomain, an invoice management monitoring system, usually a part of reporting or audit system.

 The Invoice Observer contains two applications, residing in separate repositories: